xan105/node-powertoast/README.md

   Protocol to launch when the user click on the toast.<br />
   If none (**default**) click will just dismiss the notification.<br />

-  ⚠️ Only protocol type action is supported as there's no way of receiving feedback from the user's choice via PowerShell.<br />
+  ⚠️ Only protocol type action is supported ~~as there's no way of receiving feedback from the user's choice via PowerShell~~.<br />
-  💡 If you are using NodeRT native module and you want to execute some js code when the user click on the toast or when the toast is dismissed then please see the callback option section down below.<br />
+  💡 If you are using PowerShell ≥ 7.1 or NodeRT native module and you want to execute some js code when the user click on the toast or when the toast is dismissed then please see the callback option section down below.<br />

   Example of protocol type action button to open up Windows 10's maps app with a pre-populated search field set to "sushi":